 Add the PDF:

-Click on "Add to Knowledge Base".
+Click on "Add to Knowledge Base."

-Pick the "Extraction Mode": "Standard Text Processing" (if the PDF is text only) or "Image & Text Processing" (if it has images with relevant text).
+Choose the "Extraction Mode": "Standard Text Processing" (if the PDF is text only) or "Image and Text Processing" (if it has images with important text).

 Select the "Context Mode": RAG Mode (Long Content).